Welcome to the page of Mark Neary (Counsellor, Supervisor, Writer, Public Speaker, Advocate and Trainer)

 My practice is at: 16 Robbins Close, Cowley, UB82LF

 About Mark Neary

-I qualified as a counsellor in 1999 and have worked constantly since then for an agency, in private practice, and doing workplace counselling.
+I qualified as a counsellor in 1999 and have worked constantly since then, firstly for an agency, then in private practice, and doing workplace counselling.
 I am a member of the British Association of Counselling & Psychotherapy (BACP) and follow it’s ethical framework.

 In 2003, I became the programme leader of a Counselling Diploma course and was responsible for the design and running of the programme.